-The global beverage market size is valued at US$1550 billion for the year 2018 and the industry is growing at a CAGR of 4%.
-It’s value estimations are US$1676.48 billion in the year 2020 and the US $ 1885 billion in the year 2023.
-The beverage industry will further grow and would have been valued US$ 1961.24 billion in the year 2024.
+The global beverage industry is valued at USD 1813 billion for 2022 and the industry is growing at a CAGR of 4%.
+It's value estimations are USD 1885 billion in the year 2023.
+The beverage industry will further expand and be valued at USD 1961.24 billion in 2024.

 High disposable income, rapid urbanization, and changing lifestyles are the major factors that contribute to the growth of the global beverage industry.

 The beverage industry can further be classified into non-alcoholic and alcoholic categories.
-The non-alcoholic beverage market includes products such as soft drinks(soda), fruit juices, syrup, caffeinated drinks, sports drinks, coffee, and tea.
-While the alcoholic beverage market includes categories such as brewing, distilled spirits, and wines.
+The non-alcoholic beverage market includes soft drinks(soda), fruit juices, syrup, caffeinated drinks, sports drinks, coffee, and tea.
+While the alcoholic beverage market has categories such as brewing, distilled spirits, and wines.

 The largest segment of the non-alcoholic beverage market is soft drinks.
-The soft drinks market is estimated to be 201,103 million dollars in the year 2020.
-Researchers estimate that the average revenue per person in the Soft Drinks segment amounts to be US$90 in 2020.
+The soft drinks market is estimated to be 201,103 million dollars in 2020.
+In addition, researchers estimate that the average revenue per person in the Soft Drinks segment amounts to be US $90 in 2020.

-Being the home for the majority of the consumers APAC region is going to dominate the world non-alcoholic beverage market in the upcoming years.
-The high consumption in Indian and Chinese markets drive growth for the non-alcoholic beverage industry in the APAC region.
+Home for the majority of the consumers, the APAC region will dominate the world's non-alcoholic beverage market in the upcoming years.
+The high consumption in Indian and Chinese markets drives growth for the non-alcoholic beverage industry in the APAC region.
 The warm climate and hotter summer drive sales of non-alcoholic beverages in the APAC region.

-Previously, Carbonated soft drinks (CSD) segmented was accounted for driving revenue in this region.
-However, in recent times the consumption of CSD is expected to decline as young consumers are preferring healthier alternatives such as 100% natural juice, Pulp fruit juice, etc. This change in behavior is opening up opportunities for native and D2C brands to penetrate the market.
+Previously, the Carbonated soft drinks (CSD) segment accounted for driving revenue in this region.
+However, in recent times the consumption of CSD is expected to decline as young consumers prefer healthier alternatives such as 100% natural juice, Pulp fruit juice, etc. This behavior change opens up opportunities for native and DTC brands to penetrate the market.

-At the end of 2018, the EU beverage market size was estimated of value 500 billion dollars.
+The EU beverage industry is estimated to make 608 billion dollars in 2022.
 The market is forecasted to grow at a CAGR of 5%.
-Its value is estimated to be 551.25 billion dollars in the year 2020 and the industry would further expand to a value of 633 billion at the end of the year 2023.
-Though alcoholic beverages are the most popular segment in this region, in recent times there is a surge in demand for Zero alcoholic beverages.
+The industry would further expand to a value of 633 billion at the end of 2023.
+Though alcoholic beverages are the most popular segment in this region, there is a surge in demand for Zero alcoholic beverages in recent times.

-The interest for zero alcohol beverages is predominant in Western Europe when compared to the eastern region.
+The interest for zero alcohol beverages is predominant in Western Europe compared to the eastern region.
 Germany and Spain are the hotspots for the zero alcohol beverage market.
-Together these two countries contribute to 30% share of zero alcohol beverage consumption.
-While Poland and Netherlands would be the next emerging markets showing promising growth rates for the above category.
+Together these two countries contribute to a 30% share of zero alcohol beverage consumption.
+While Poland and Netherlands would be the following emerging markets showing promising growth rates for the above category.

 Overall, the non-alcoholic beverage market in the European region is driven by shifts in consumer preferences towards healthier alternatives.
-This industry is continuously innovating new products to satisfy the needs of its native consumers.
+As a result, this industry is continuously innovating new products to satisfy the needs of its native consumers.

-US non-alcoholic beverage market size is valued at 200 billion dollars in the year 2018.
+US non-alcoholic beverage market size is valued at 225 billion dollars in 2022.
 The market is growing at a CAGR of 3.8%.
-The industry is valued at 217 billion dollars in the year 2021 and it is estimated to be of value 236 billion dollars in the year 2024.
-Carbonated soft drinks (CSD) which used to be a popular segment in this market is shrinking in size and revenue in recent years.
-While the market size for functional drinks is expected to grow and expand in the upcoming years.
-This shrink in the market share soft drink category is compensated by the rise in the market share for the subcategories such as are fresh juices, enhanced water, RTD coffee, and probiotic drinks, etc. The rise in obesity rates and an increase in awareness on the impacts of a sedentary lifestyle is making young Americans migrate from CSDs ( carbonated soft drinks) to healthier alternatives.
+The industry will be valued at 234 billion dollars in 2023 and it is estimated to be 236 billion dollars in 2024.
+Carbonated soft drinks (CSD), a popular segment in this market, have been shrinking in size and revenue in recent years.
+While the market size for functional beverages is expected to grow and expand in the upcoming years.
+This shrink in the market share soft drink category is compensated by the rise in the market share for the subcategories such as fresh juices, enhanced water, RTD coffee, probiotic drinks, etc. In addition, the increase in obesity rates and the impact of a sedentary lifestyle is making young Americans migrate from CSDs to healthier alternatives.

-The market share of the global alcoholic beverage market was valued at $1,440 billion in 2018 The market is expected to grow at a CAGR of 2%.
+The global alcoholic beverage market share was valued at USD 1559 billion in 2022.
+The market is expected to grow at a CAGR of 2%.

-APAC alcoholic beverage market size is of value 9.7 billion dollars in the year 2018 and the market is estimated to expand at a CAGR of 4.5%.
-The value of the alcoholic beverage market is estimated to be 10.42 billion dollars in the year 2020 and is expected to reach 11 billion dollars in the year 2022.
+APAC alcoholic beverage market size is of value USD 11.57 billion dollars in the year 2022 and the market is estimated to expand at a CAGR of 4.5%.
+The value of the alcoholic beverage market is estimated to be USD 12.09 billion dollars in the year 2023 and is expected to reach USD 12.63 billion dollars in the year 2024.

 The increase in the trend of drinking in a social gathering is one of the main factors that is driving growth for APAC’s alcoholic beverage market.
 While beer and spirits are mostly consumed categories, consumption of wine and premium alcoholic beverages is becoming popular in recent times.
 The increase in the per capita income and the influence of western culture is bringing change in consumption patterns in this region.